grafana/mimir/docs/sources/guides/shuffle-sharding.md

 <!-- Chart source at https://docs.google.com/spreadsheets/d/1FXbiWTXi6bdERtamH-IfmpgFq1fNL4GP_KX_yJvbRi4/edit -->

-## Cortex shuffle sharding
+## Grafana Mimir shuffle sharding

-Cortex currently supports shuffle sharding in the following services:
+Grafana Mimir supports shuffle sharding in the following services:

 - [Ingesters](#ingesters-shuffle-sharding)
 - [Query-frontend / Query-scheduler](#query-frontend-and-query-scheduler-shuffle-sharding)
 - [Store-gateway](#store-gateway-shuffle-sharding)
 - [Ruler](#ruler-shuffle-sharding)

-Shuffle sharding is **disabled by default** and needs to be explicitly enabled in the configuration.
+If the default value of the shard size is `0`, shuffle sharding is disabled and you need to explicitly enable by increasing the shard size either globally or for a given tenant.

+> **Note:** If the shard-size value is higher than the number of available instances, for example where `-distributor.ingestion-tenant-shard-size` is higher than the number of ingesters, then shuffle-sharding is disabled and all instances are used again.

 ### Guaranteed properties

-The Cortex shuffle sharding implementation guarantees the following properties:
+The Grafana Mimir shuffle sharding implementation provides the following benefits:

 - **Stability**<br />
   Given a consistent state of the hash ring, the shuffle sharding algorithm always selects the same instances for a given tenant, even across different machines.